thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 ### Closure with objects

 As we see in the implementation of `once`, it just has a simple flag: `isExecuted` inside a closure.
-Suppose that we use an object instead of a boolean flag, we can store many more data.
+Suppose that we use an object instead of a boolean flag, we can store much more data.
 A common use case is caching results of function calculation, in JS this technique is called *memoization*.

 ```js
 const memoize = (fn) => {